These days, companies are relying on email personalization best practices to capture the attention of their audience.

 For instance, in this email from Nike, the athletic company uses a dynamic email and adaptive text in their CTA.
 This allows them to deliver more catered content to their male and female subscribers:

-Step 2: Decide Which Demographics to Use in your Dynamic Content
+Step 2: Decide Which Demographics to Use in your Dynamic Emails

 Most email personalization best practices focus on making sure you send more meaningful content to your audience based on basic demographic information.
 For instance, your email content can change according to location, gender, age, or even a person’s occupation.